 The database behind this mapping arose from a much larger project, by Mike Gill, to establish a database of British Collieries.
 It began in 2003, partly in response to a suggestion by Alison Henesey, then librarian at the Yorkshire Coal Mining Museum, that “it would be useful to have a map which showed where the collieries were”.
-Ten years later, the Northern Mine Research Society is proud to make this valuable tool freely available to anyone interested in coal mining history.
+Ten years later the Northern Mine Research Society made this valuable tool freely available to anyone interested in coal mining history.
+The mapping underwent a major update in May 2018.

 These maps are intended as tools for historians and they should not be used, in any way, to circumvent the process of Mining Reports and Property Search Services available from the Coal Authority.
 Anyone wishing to discover the likelihood of ground instability etc. should contact: The Coal Authority, 200 Lichfield Lane, Mansfield, Nottinghamshire, NG18 4RG, (Tel.
 0845 762 6848).